Caelynn Miller-Keyes: Personal life

 As Miss North Carolina USA, Miller-Keyes revealed that she was a survivor of sexual assault and adopted sexual assault awareness as her primary platform of advocacy during the Miss USA competition.
 During season 23 of The Bachelor, Miller-Keyes went into detail regarding her assault, revealing that it occurred during her sophomore year of college when she and some friends were drugged and raped by a group of boys they were friends with.
 Miller-Keyes also had indecent pictures of her taken while she was incapacitated.
 After learning of her assault, Miller-Keyes reached out to hospitals for a rape kit, and was turned away by the first hospital, while the second hospital's investigation came back inconclusive due to the time that had passed since the assault.
 Of her assaulters, one was expelled from school while the others were left unpunished.

 Miller-Keyes began a relationship with Dean Unglert during season six of Bachelor in Paradise.
-In January 2021, they purchased a house together in Summerlin, Nevada, where they will be permanently relocating in April.
-They got engaged in October 2022.
+In January 2021, they purchased a house together in Summerlin, Nevada, where they permanently relocated that April.
+They got engaged in October 2022, and married on September 23, 2023, at a private mountain retreat in Meredith, Colorado.
+Upon marriage, they both changed their surnames to Bell in honor of his late mother.